nedialkova-lab/mim-tRNAseq/docs/source/output.rst

 Only generated if --snp-tolerance is specified, or --max-mismatches is not 0.

 * `\*comb_heatmap.pdf`: Combined RT stop and misincorporation heatmaps for all tRNAs/clusters passing --min-cov threshold, showing proportion of stops and misincorporations at canonical tRNA positions for all conditions.
 Available for mitochondrial tRNAs if -m is specified.
-* `\*misincProps/pdf`: Misincorporation proportions for each tRNA/cluster at selected conserved modified sites by identity of modified nucleotide.
+* `\*misincProps.pdf`: Misincorporation proportions for each tRNA/cluster at selected conserved modified sites by identity of modified nucleotide.
 Available for mitochondrial tRNAs if -m is specified.
 * `\*misincSignatures_upstreamContext.pdf`: Signatures of misincorporated nucleotides at selected conserved modified sites, separated by identity of modified nucloetide and upstream nucleotide relative to RT direction.
 Available for mitochondrial tRNAs if -m is specified.
 * `\*misincSignatures_downstreamContext.pdf`: Signatures of misincorporated nucleotides at selected conserved modified sites, separated by identity of modified nucleotide and downstream nucleotide relative to RT direction.
 Available for mitochondrial tRNAs if -m is specified.
 * `mismatchTable.csv`: Data table for all misincorporation analyses.
 Includes tRNA/cluster, misincorporation type, proportion of misincorporations, coverage at each position and canonical tRNA position information, among other useful information.